 As illustrated in Figure 2, when the insurer is more risk averse, she is willing to pay a higher fixed cost.
-This result reinforces the practical implications of equation (3.4), which implies that the more risk averse is the insurer, the larger protection she will buy.
-Figure 3 shows the effect of the potential losses.
-When they increase, that is σ_0 is high, then the insurer is going to pay high fixed cost in order to obtain protection.
+This result reinforces the practical implications of Equation (16), which implies that the more risk averse is the insurer, the larger protection she will buy.